ddvlanck/advanced-sitemap-generator/README.md

 Whether to deep crawl every page searching for hreflang attributes to add alternative links to the generated sitemap or not.

-### priorityMap
->>>>>>> fa7d6494d317197b3661b07f3d55756d7537006f

-Type: `array`
-Default: `[]`

-If provided, adds a `<priority>` line to each URL in the sitemap.
-Each value in priorityMap array corresponds with the depth of the URL being added.
-For example, the priority value given to a URL equals `priorityMap[depth - 1]`.
-If a URL's depth is greater than the length of the priorityMap array, the last value in the array will be used.
-Valid values are between `1.0` and `0.0`.

 ## Events

 The Sitemap Generator emits several events which can be listened to.